-CONFLICTS OF INTEREST October 31, 2022 (unaudited)
+CONFLICTS OF INTEREST October 31, 2023 (unaudited)

-Description of Potential Material Conflicts of Interest - Investment Adviser and Sub-Adviser
+Description of Potential Material Conflicts of Interest - Investment Adviser

-BBH, including the Investment Adviser, and the Sub-Adviser provide discretionary and non-discretionary investment management services and products to corporations, institutions and individual investors throughout the world.
-As a result, in the ordinary course of its businesses, BBH, including the Investment Adviser, and the Sub-Adviser may engage in activities in which its interests or the interests of its clients may conflict with or be adverse to the interests of the Fund.
-In addition, certain of such clients (including the Fund) utilize the services of BBH for which they will pay to BBH customary fees and expenses that will not be shared with the Fund.
+BBH, including the Investment Adviser, provides discretionary and non-discretionary investment management services and products to corporations, institutions and individual investors throughout the world.
+As a result, in the ordinary course of its businesses, BBH, including the Investment Adviser, may engage in activities in which its interests or the interests of its clients may conflict with or be adverse to the interests of the Funds.
+In addition, certain of such clients (including the Funds) utilize the services of BBH for which they will pay to BBH customary fees and expenses that will not be shared with the Funds.

-The Investment Adviser and the Sub-Adviser have adopted and implemented policies and procedures that seek to manage conflicts of interest.
-Pursuant to such policies and procedures, the Investment Adviser and the Sub-Adviser monitor a variety of areas, including compliance with fund investment guidelines and compliance with their respective Codes of Ethics.
+The Investment Adviser has adopted and implemented policies and procedures that seek to manage conflicts of interest.
+Pursuant to such policies and procedures, the Investment Adviser monitors a variety of areas, including compliance with fund investment guidelines, the investment in only those securities that have been approved for purchase, and compliance with their respective Code of Ethics.

 The Trust also manages these conflicts of interest.
-For example, the Trust has designated a Chief Compliance Officer ("CCO") and has adopted and implemented policies and procedures designed to manage the conflicts identified below and other conflicts that may arise in the course of the Fund's operations in such a way as to safeguard the Fund from being negatively affected as a result of any such potential conflicts.
-From time to time, the Trustees receive reports from the Investment Adviser, the Sub-Adviser and the Trust's CCO on areas of potential conflict.
+For example, the Trust has designated a chief compliance officer ("CCO") and has adopted and implemented policies and procedures designed to manage the conflicts identified below and other conflicts that may arise in the course of the Funds' operations in such a way as to safeguard the Funds from being negatively affected as a result of any such potential conflicts.
+From time to time, the Trustees receive reports from the Investment Adviser, and the Trust's CCO on areas of potential conflict.

-Investors should carefully review the following, which describes potential and actual conflicts of interest that BBH, the Investment Adviser and Sub-Adviser can face in the operation of their respective investment management services.
+Investors should carefully review the following, which describes potential and actual conflicts of interest that BBH, the Investment Adviser can face in the operation of their respective investment management services.
 This section is not, and is not intended to be, a complete enumeration or explanation of all of the potential conflicts of interest that may arise.
-The Investment Adviser, the Sub-Adviser and the Fund have adopted policies and procedures reasonably designed to appropriately prevent, limit or mitigate the conflicts of interest described below.
+The Investment Adviser and the Funds has adopted policies and procedures reasonably designed to appropriately prevent, limit or mitigate the conflicts of interest described below.
 Additional information about potential conflicts of interest regarding the Investment Adviser is set forth in the Investment Adviser's Form ADV.
 A copy of Part 1 and Part 2A of the Investment Adviser's Form ADV is available on the SEC's website (www.adviserinfo.sec.gov).
 In addition, many of the activities that create these conflicts of interest are limited and/or prohibited by law, unless an exception is available.